pyexcel-webwares/django-excel/doc/source/index.rst

 .. note::
  Here is a typical conversation between the developer and the user::

-  User: "I have uploaded an excel file as instructed, but your application says un-supported file format"
+  User: "I have uploaded an excel file"
+        "but your application says un-supported file format"
   Developer: "Did you upload an xlsx file or a csv file?"
   User: "Well, I am not sure.
-I saved the data using Microsoft Excel.
+I saved the data using "
+        "Microsoft Excel.
 Surely, it must be in an excel format."

 The highlighted features are: